GEOM: Energy-annotated molecular conformations for property prediction and molecular generation: Data Records

 \section{Data Records}

-The dataset is available online at \cite{geom_dataverse}, and detailed tutorials for loading the data can be found at \cite{geom_git}.
+The dataset is available online at \cite{geom_dataverse}, and detailed tutorials for loading and analyzing the data can be found at \cite{geom_git}.

 The data is available either through MessagePack \cite{msg_pack}, a language-agnostic binary serialization format, or through Python pickle files.
-There are two MessagePack files for the drug dataset and two for QM9.
+There are two MessagePack files for the AICures drug dataset and two for QM9.
 Each of the two files contains a dictionary, where the keys are SMILES strings and the values are sub-dictionaries.
 In the file with suffix \texttt{crude}, the sub-dictionaries contain both species-level information (experimental binding data, average conformer energy, etc.) and a list of dictionaries for each conformer.
 Each conformer dictionary has its own conformer-level information (geometry, energy, degeneracy, etc.).
 In the file with suffix \texttt{featurized}, each conformer dictionary contains information about its molecular graph.

 The Python pickle files are organized in a different fashion.
-The main folder is divided into QM9 and drug sub-folders, each of which contains one pickle file for each species.
+The main folder is divided into sub-folders for QM9, AICures, and MoleculeNet data, plus separate folders for BACE calculations in water and with CENSO.
+Each sub-folder contains one pickle file for each species.
 Each pickle file contains both summary information and conformer information for its species.
 Each conformer is stored as an RDKit \texttt{mol} object, so that it contains both the geometry and graph features.
 One may only want to load the pickle files of species with specific properties (e.g., those with experimental data for SARS-CoV-2 inhibition); for this one can use the summary \texttt{JSON} file.
 This file contains all summary information along with the path to the pickle file, but without the list of conformers.
 It is therefore lightweight and quick to load, and can be used to choose species before loading their pickles.